-- Nuclear plant will notify PJM, through Transmission Owner Shift Managers, when different (new or default) voltage limits shall be used based on various plant service loading conditions, design basis calculation revisions. - Determine internal plant options, and if appropriate, provide revised limits. - Coordinate with MOC to evaluate PJM provided redispatch option (no cost or unit information will be provided). - Provide PJM with decision to redispatch if applicable. - Provide PJM with decision that nuclear plant will closely monitor plant activities and will take action within the plant if conditions change and inform PJM not to implement offcost. - Provide PJM with clear direction if they do not want PJM to perform redispatch.
+- Nuclear plant will notify PJM, through Transmission Owner Shift Managers, when different (new or default) voltage limits shall be used based on various plant service loading conditions, design basis calculation revisions. - Determine internal plant options, and if appropriate, provide revised limits. - o NOTE: Revised Nuclear Voltage Limits will also be communicated through eDART's Nuclear Voltage Limit feature, a zero MW ticket, or M-03 Attachment C. - Coordinate with MOC to evaluate PJM provided redispatch option (no cost or unit information will be provided). - Provide PJM with decision to redispatch if applicable. - Provide PJM with decision that nuclear plant will closely monitor plant activities and will take action within the plant if conditions change and inform PJM not to implement off-cost. - Provide PJM with clear direction if they do not want PJM to perform redispatch.